 In accordance with Governor J.B.
-Pritzker announcement of a modified Stay-At-Home order through May that allows certain elective surgeries for non-life-threatening conditions, HSHS St. Joseph’s Hospital Highland plans to resume elective surgeries early next week.
+Pritzker announcement of a modified Stay-At-Home order through May that allows certain elective surgeries for non-life-threatening conditions, HSHS St. Joseph’s Hospital Breese plans to resume elective surgeries May 11.

 Those who had previously scheduled surgical procedures that were delayed due to the Illinois Stay-at-Home order during April will be contacted by their surgeon’s office to reschedule their surgery in upcoming weeks/months.
 Once scheduled, the hospital will contact patients for to be registered and to gather other insurance and medical history information.